Gigaspaces/xap-docs/site/content/xap121/data-event-listener.markdown

 {{% /tab %}}
 {{% /tabs %}}

 The default task executor uses Spring's `SimpleAsyncTaskExecutor` which creates a thread for each execution.
-Other [Task Executors](http://docs.spring.io/spring/docs/2.0.x/reference/scheduling.html) can be used by setting it on the `taskExecutor` property.
+Other {{%exurl "Task Executors" "http://docs.spring.io/spring/docs/2.0.x/reference/scheduling.html"%}} can be used by setting it on the `taskExecutor` property.